jallanxjallan/onemanairforce/adaptation/scenes/eric_explains_corruption.md

 date: 11 November 1988
 status: draft
 title: Eric explains corruption
-synopsis: Julia has an arranged dinner with Eric, son of a family friend, who reveals that their respective parents are cooking up a business deal involving insider information to foreign investors.
+synopsis: Julia has an arranged dinner with Eric, son of a family friend.
+Eric boasts that their respective parents are cooking up a business deal involving selling insider information to foreign investors.
 ---